spraakbanken/mink-backend/README.md

 it with [Sparv](https://spraakbanken.gu.se/sparv), and view or search it in [Korp](https://spraakbanken.gu.se/korp) and [Strix](https://spraakbanken.gu.se/strix).

-This is a fastAPI application serving as a backend to the [Mink frontend](https://spraakbanken.gu.se/mink).
+The Mink backend is a FastAPI application serving as a backend to the [Mink frontend](https://spraakbanken.gu.se/mink).

+The source code is available under the [MIT license](https://opensource.org/licenses/MIT).
+If you have any questions, problems or suggestions please contact <sb-mink@svenska.gu.se>.

 ## Prerequisites